spaghettiwews/blog/content/post/random-ramblings.md

 ## 14 April 2020

+The Spotify algorithm is on point today.
+It just recommended me some old school Fiddy album/mixtape, "Rare" from 2003, that I honestly have never heard before.
+And maaaaan, it's that old 50 threatening to smack dudes and nicely disposess them of their jewellery.
+Bars delivered with such a smooove, effortless flow.
+I really like this.
+It's that hunger, 50 was rapping like his life depended on it... probably because it did.
+Mans needed that deal.

+---

 Honestly, how is Microsoft this bad at search in their own apps?
 Don't they own a whole search engine...
 Look at these screenshots here.
 The start menu News app tile is showing a headline I find interesting, so I open the app and search for the exact headline text but, surprise surprise, it finds nothing.
 How?
 It's literally the same app that's updating that tile.
 TF.

 ![](/images/Annotation-2020-04-14-191638.jpg)